deadlyvipers/dojo_rules/introduction.md

 Hello dojo_rules, my name is Jesse.
+My favorite Code School path is this one, on Git.